Power With Purpose

 - Why are the new solar and natural gas facilities considered a single project?

 OPPD needs to increase accredited capacity with SPP to meet legal and regulatory requirements.
 Not all installed solar capacity can be accredited due to seasonal and daily variation in power output.
 However, when coupled with natural gas generation, OPPD can meet the minimum accredited capacity requirements while optimizing affordability, reliability/resiliency, and environmental sensitivity.
-The recommended solution would not be satisfactory if not implemented contemporaneously.
+The solution is not satisfactory if not implemented contemporaneously.

 - What other power generation technologies were evaluated?